Bana-code/DiscordSpamBot/README.md

 ## To start do s.start
 ### Instructions on how to get it.
 ---
-Download this repository as .zip
-Open [Discord Developer Portal here](https://discord.com/developers/applications)
+Download this repository as .zip and then extract it Open [Discord Developer Portal here](https://discord.com/developers/applications)
 ---
 Click "New Application"